Chocolate Cake Mix Pudding Flavor: 7 Best Must-Have Options

 - Strawberry frosting

-6. Mocha or Coffee-Flavored Pudding: Best for Adult-Friendly Flavor
+6. Mocha or Coffee Pudding: The Most Grown-Up Flavor

-Chocolate and coffee are one of the best flavor combinations in baking.
+Chocolate and coffee are one of the best flavor pairs in baking, which makes mocha pudding a standout option.

 - Espresso buttercream